 - Got familiar with the workflow and setup.

 - It took me some time to be familiar with MITHRIL JS framework for frontend due to limited documentation.

 Here are some key developments done in the Web Interface:

-- Channel Tab: Navigation for My, Subscribed and Popular channels.
+- Channel Tab: Navigation for My, Subscribed, Popular channels and Other Channels.
 Search for any channel is also provided.

 This is Channel View: Here you can view all channel details and the posts and add posts.

 This is Post View: